CCCCIO Constitution (pdf)

 Article II.
 Purposes and Objectives

-1.2 To promote and advance teaching and learning in California public community colleges,
+educational goals in California public community colleges,

 Article III.
-Membership and Representation
+Membership and Rights of Members

 Article IV.
 Annual Business Meeting(s)